OfficeDev/teams-toolkit/docs/fx-core/switch-tenant-or-subscription-help.md

 ![image](../images/fx-core/preview/add-bot-owner.png)

 #### Create a New Bot
-You can manually update `state.local.json` by setting the value of "botId" to an empty string, and Teams Toolkit to create a new bot and AAD app for you wen you start local debugging again.
+You can manually update `state.local.json` by setting the value of "botId" to an empty string.
+Teams Toolkit will create a new bot and AAD app for you wen you start local debugging again.
 ```
 "fx-resource-bot": {
         ...